takbal/Jtb/README.md

 Think it like your private github or gitlab - if you use those, you probably do not need this.

-# Howto set up a local git server
+# How to set up a local git server

 Read https://www.vogella.com/tutorials/GitHosting/article.html on how to create a local git user.